binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Most types of security exploitation have a network involved somewhere.
 Reconnaissance generally utilises the internet at a minimum.
 [Application security](#web-applications) generally requires a network in order to access the target application(s).
 [Cloud security](#cloud) similarly depends on a network in order to access the target resources.
 Social Engineering as discussed in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) leverages a network of people in order to access the human target.
 Even physical security (also discussed in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)) often involves different types of networks.
 When we think of networks, try not to be constrained to computer networks.

-I also discussed [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) with Haroon Meer on a Software Engineering Radio show, which is well worth a listen.
+I also discussed [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) with Haroon Meer on a Software Engineering Radio show, which is well worth a listen during evaluation of both risks and countermeasures.

 ### Fortress Mentality {#network-identify-risks-fortress-mentality}
 ![](images/ThreatTags/easy-widespread-easy-severe.png)